revh/go-sssgenerator/README.md

 if it works you should have the generated files in mynewblog directory

-for an example check https://github.com/revh/revh.github.io
+for a working example check https://github.com/revh/revh.github.io

 # Warning
 This program is only intened as a study project